Gorgeous (& Easy!) DIY Shiplap Fireplace

 The first thing we had to do was remove the old tile.
 In my experience, any time I have to remove tile I also end up having to remove and replace the drywall behind it.
 It all depends on what kind of adhesive was used when the tile was originally installed.
 But, I’ve never been lucky enough to have easily-removed tile in my home.

 It’s a messy job, but it’s pretty fast work.
-My dad came over to help me, because demo and infants don’t go together all that well. we had the tile demoed and the drywall replaced in just a couple of hours.
+My dad came over to help me, because demo and infants don’t go together all that well, and Grant was only a few months old when I tackled this.
+We had the tile demoed and the drywall replaced in just a couple of hours.

 Once you get it down to the framing, you just need to cut some fresh drywall and screw it into the studs.
 This entire process produces a lot of dust, so I recommend grabbing a shop vacuum in to help you keep things orderly!